 Hong Kong: Business Environment

-Although a special administrative region of China the territory is a British common law jurisdiction which recognizes the concept of a trust.
-British and Hong Kong company and trust law are virtually identical and the tight secrecy, minimal corporate disclosure and loose administrative requirements that characterize some offshore island common law jurisdictions either do not apply or have little significance in the territory.
-In any event Hong Kong does not consider itself an offshore center in the traditional sense of the word.
+Although now a special administrative region of China, Hong Kong follows English common law, which means it recognizes trusts as a concept.
+British and Hong Kong company and trust law are virtually identical: the tight secrecy, minimal corporate disclosure and loose administrative requirements that characterize some offshore island common law jurisdictions have little effect in the territory.
+In any event Hong Kong does not consider itself an offshore centre in the traditional sense of the word.
 (For further information on companies and trusts see Forms of Company.)

 Bankers, accountants, lawyers, and other professionals who serve multinational firms have thrived in a community of local firms that has become increasingly transnational since the opening of the Mainland to foreign trade and investment in the late 1970s.
 This deep-rooted local familiarity with the needs of international business makes Hong Kong an easy place in which to find joint-venture partners and to find expatriate professionals.
 Local staff can easily be recruited from local companies which have a ready familiarity with the dispersed operating needs of a multinational business.